carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 {: .language-python}

-Now, we want an object with the information of how many genes of each genome are in each family.
+Now, we want an object with the information on how many genes of each genome are in each family.

 ~~~
 bool_gen = dict()